cshum/imagor/README.md

 - `strip_metadata()` removes all metadata from the resulting image
 - `upscale()` upscale the image if `fit-in` is used
 - `watermark(image, x, y, alpha [, w_ratio [, h_ratio]])` adds a watermark to the image.
 It can be positioned inside the image with the alpha channel specified and optionally resized based on the image size by specifying the ratio
-  - `image` watermark image URI, using the same image loader configured for imagor
+  - `image` watermark image URI, using the same image loader configured for imagor.
+    Use `b64:` prefix to encode image URLs with special characters as [base64url](https://developer.mozilla.org/en-US/docs/Glossary/Base64#url_and_filename_safe_base64).
   - `x` horizontal position that the watermark will be in:
     - Positive number indicate position from the left, negative number from the right.
     - Number followed by a `p` e.g. 20p means calculating the value from the image width as percentage